BashSenpai/cli/README.md

 ## Features

 - Supercharged by ChatGPT.
-- Heavily customized prompts that take advantage of a multi-step self-refletion process for best possible results.
+- Refined prompts that take advantage of a multi-step self-refletion process for best possible results.
-- Ask follow-up questions without providing any contxt; our backend automatically takes care of including your last interactons.
+- Ask follow-up questions without providing any contxt; our API takes care of including your log history.
-- Always get answers that can be run directly in the terminal along with explanations of what each command does.
+- Always get answers that can be run directly in the terminal along with helpful comment explanations.
 - Nicely formatted responses with customizable colors for improved readability.
 - Change the persona of BashSenpai to add a touch of fun and personality to your interactions.